Proyecto-de-Ingenieria-III-EIA/sistema-de-gestion-de-vacaciones/GraphQL_documentation.md

+# Important note
+The Notification_Absence is created by a trigger in the database

 ## Existing types (That I remember to add here):
 `Note: it is a good idea to check for an automatic documentation tool for graphql`
 ``` graphql